India buys less Russian oil in a month than Europe does in an afternoon, says S Jaishankar

 “If you are looking at energy purchases from Russia, I would suggest that your attention should be focused on Europe...”
 Jaishankar said.
 “I suspect, looking at the figures, probably our total purchases for the month would be less than what Europe does in an afternoon.”

+Several countries, including the United States, the United Kingdom and Canada have imposed sanctions on Moscow because of its offensive against Ukraine.

+Some of these measures target Russian state-owned banks and restrict the country’s ability to carry out transactions in major currencies, making it difficult for Moscow to trade with other countries.

-At the 2+2 meeting, India and the United States “reviewed mutual efforts to respond to the worsening humanitarian crisis in Ukraine”, according to a joint statement.
+Meanwhile, at a 2+2 Ministerial Dialogue on Tuesday, India and the United States “reviewed mutual efforts to respond to the worsening humanitarian crisis in Ukraine”, according to a joint statement.
 The representatives of the two countries called for an immediate stop to hostilities and “unequivocally condemned” civilian deaths.

 This was the second time within a fortnight that Jaishankar spoke about European countries buying Russian oil and gas, in the context of India’s trade ties with Russia.